dominodatalab/cdk-cf-eks/terraform/README.md

                     "AssetParameters57a2bc4f0e42d7dbe3f7903543c088ff5c0a155a1bf983682c348ffc278f02e1S3Bucket4D55F912": "my-bucket",
                     "AssetParameters57a2bc4f0e42d7dbe3f7903543c088ff5c0a155a1bf983682c348ffc278f02e1S3VersionKey6E4430B5": "||eksstackawscdkawseksKubectlProviderE4B47DF2.nested.template.json"
                 },
-                "template_filename": "eks-stack-1620763317.template.json"
+                "template_filename": "yourname-eks-stack-1620763317.template.json"
             }
         }
     }

 ### Note about upgrading

 Terraform will not detect changes inside the CloudFormation template contents, but it will trigger on filename changes.
-To facilitate upgrades, the helper function will copy the template file to one with a timestamp and input that into the terraform module (ie `eks-stack-<timestamp>.template.json`).
+To facilitate upgrades, the helper function will copy the template file to one with a timestamp and input that into the terraform module (ie `yourname-eks-stack-<timestamp>.template.json`).
 If you want to disable this functionality, add an additional argument "True" to the `generate_terraform_bootstrap` command, like so:

- python3 app.py generate\_terraform\_bootstrap ./terraform my-bucket /assetdir us-west-2 exampledomino eks-stack True
+ python3 app.py generate\_terraform\_bootstrap ./terraform my-bucket /assetdir us-west-2 exampledomino yourname-eks-stack True

 ### Example commands for a full session